Ayushmann Khurrana On Dream Girl: I'm All For Great Commercial Cinema

 The Storyline

 According to reports, the story of the movie will be around Lokesh, who cross-dresses for stage plays.
-With the help of his talent of being able to speak in female voices, he excels in the plays.
-However, he takes up a job in a call centre where he entertains his clients using the name of Pooja.
+With the help of his talent of being able to speak in female voices, he excels at the plays.
+However, he takes up a job in a call centre where he entertains his clients using the name, Pooja.
 He later realises that almost all his customers fall for him as he uses his sensual voice whenever he talks to male customers.

 A Romantic Comedy

-He stated that Dream Girl will be a massy rom-com.
+Ayushmann stated that Dream Girl will be a massy rom-com.
 He said, "I am all for great commercial cinema that allows me to reach out to a much wider audience base and engage with them.
 I realised that by doing such masala movies, I am actually widening the reach for my other films that I often do to spark a social conversation."

 More Masala Films Hereafter?